sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 }
 ```

-This request will produce the following response, indicating that the scopes were successfully applied to the PAT.
+This request produces the following response, indicating that the scopes were successfully applied to the PAT.

 ```json
 {